ErikVib/auto-group-tabs/README.md

 # Auto Group Tabs

 Automatically organize your browser tabs into groups based on URL patterns.
-Keep your browser tidy without manual tab management!
+Keep your browser tidy without manual tab
+management!
+A browser extension that automatically organizes tabs into color-coded groups based on customizable URL patterns.
+Use wildcard rules to group and ungroup tabs dynamically.

+Available for both **Firefox** and **Chrome**.

 ## Features